taskManagerFullStack/taskManager/readme.md

 Iterations:
 1. Create functional app on the front-end.
 Files involved: app.jade, and files in public directory

 2. Create user registeration for admins: Connect express server with mongo db.
-When the user registers or logs in, the user is redirected to app.js.
+When the user registers or logs in, the user is redirected to app.js. -curt

 Admin users are users that can create bulk list of tasks.
 Passwords should have a salt/hash.
 Usernames should be email format, passwords need to match password confirmations.
 Etc, or up to Kurt at this point.

 3. Create employee interface: When an employee logs in, they can see tasks that their admins have created, add tasks to complete, and submit completion of tasks.